Last updated on

 The best view can be found from the Castle, which is reached by funicular.
 There’s a cute outdoor library beneath the trees in the castle grounds, complete with deck chairs to lounge in.

-We ate incredibly well in Ljubljana and Slovenia as a whole and a full post on gourmet vegetarian Slovenia is coming soon.
+We ate incredibly well in Ljubljana and Slovenia as a whole and we’ve written a full post on gourmet vegetarian Slovenia.
 Ljubljana is particularly good for ice cream!

 Visiting markets is always one of our favourite things and Ljubljana has a beautiful one, full of fruits, vegetables and beautiful flowers.
 The plums were irresistible.